Skip to content

 Data

-In addition to data available through the National Data Platform, AWS provides access to relevant data sets through the AWS Open Data Program:
+In addition to data available through the National Data Platform, AWS provided access to relevant data sets through the AWS Open Data Program:

 • The Sentinel-5P data set consists of observations from the Sentinel-5 Precursor (Sentinel-5P) satellite of the European Commission’s Copernicus Earth Observation Program that completes 14 orbits of the Earth a day.